 - Correspondence containing grammar and spelling mistakes

-- Correspondence containing strange links, inappropriate or harassing photos, or language
+- Correspondence containing strange links, inappropriate or harassing photos, or inappropriate or harassing language

-If you receive suspicious correspondence, please report those instances to us at email@example.com or call 617-496-6686.
+If you receive suspicious or inappropriate correspondence from any of our advertisers or from someone who has seen your ad, please report those instances to us at email@example.com or call 617-496-6686.

 Offline tips for first dates: